emilygfagan/portfolio/README.md

-# Emily Fagan - Data Analytics Portfolio
+# Emily Fagan – IT & Systems Portfolio
-**Technical Skills:** Python, SQL, Tableau, and Microsoft Office Suite.
-Familiar with C++ and Linux administration.

-This repository serves to showcase my skills and how I approach problems.
+**Technical Skills:**
+Active Directory, Windows & Linux administration, Python, SQL (PostgreSQL & MySQL), Command Line (PowerShell & Bash), IT hardware setup and troubleshooting, C++, Microsoft Office Suite, Tableau.

+---

+Welcome! 👋
+This portfolio showcases my journey into IT, systems administration, and technical support.
+I’m currently pursuing a Master’s in Management Information Systems with a concentration in Cybersecurity at the University of Alabama at Birmingham.

+Here, you'll find projects that reflect my hands-on experience and growth in areas such as:

+- Active Directory domain setup and user/group management
+- Windows Server administration and Group Policy configuration
+- Linux terminal operations and scripting
+- SQL-based database design and querying
+- Python scripting and GUI development
+- IT hardware configuration and troubleshooting

+---

 ## Contents
 - [Portfolio Projects](https://github.com/emilygfagan/portfolio?tab=readme-ov-file#portfolio-projects)